 Don’t ever use a free VPN.
 Many dark web sites spread malware and actively track your online activities.
 Free VPNs are too unreliable and your personal information will be at risk whenever you connect to one.

 Instead, subscribe to CyberGhost VPN and enjoy military-grade encryption whenever you go online.

 The dark web can be a dangerous place.
 Some Onion sites will expose you to malicious software and others will put you at risk of being scammed.
 The authorities are also monitoring certain sites and you could become one of their targets by simply clicking on the link.

 Tor isn’t enough to keep you safe.
-Use a VPN for truly anonymous browsing and to protect yourself from any threats on the dark web.
+Use a VPN for enhanced browsing privacy and to protect yourself from many threats on the dark web.

 Yes, you can access your favorite dark websites from any mobile device.
 You just need to install the Tor browser and protect your connection with a VPN.

 Install the CyberGhost VPN app for your Android or iOS device, and access the dark web safely from anywhere with any mobile device.